nand-n/gopher/README.md

 A byte buffer is a regin of memory used to temporarily store a sequence of bytes. it provides a data structure for efficient manipulation of byte data.
 A bye bffer allows you to read and write bytes to and form the bfferm, making it usefull for tasks like data serialization , network communication , file I/O and efficient string manipulation

 A byte buffer is a data structure tha provides a convenient interface to manipulate sequences of bytes efficiently. it serves as a temporary storage for byte and enable operations such as reading , writing , appending and resizing byte sequence

+## Annonimus Func

+Annonimus function are a self-executing func

+- no parameter
+- 1 parameter